Plan an Easy Family Spring Escape to Boulder

 Climb on Cool Rock Formations

-Just minutes from downtown Boulder is Setters Park, a trailhead and hiking area that includes Red Rocks Trail.
+Just minutes from downtown Boulder is The Peoples' Crossing (formerly Settler's Park), a trailhead and hiking area that includes Red Rocks Trail.
 Take this short hike to end at a summit of otherworldly ochre-colored sandstone formations that are perfect for kiddos to scramble around on, as they invent imaginary worlds and games.

 Tool Around at Valmont Bike Park